shawnzamperini/flan/README.md

    - If you changed `FLANSOFT` above, modify the `cmake` command with `-DFLANSOFT=/path/to/flansoft`
 3. Make Flan: `make`

-This process installs the flan executable in the `build` directory.
-You can call it using its full path or add an alias to its location.
+This process installs the `flan` executable in the `build` directory and activates the `(flan)` conda environment.
+You can call `flan` using its full path or add an alias to its location, but it must be ran within the `(flan)` conda environment!

 ## Regression Cases